THEA 110. Introduction to Theatre Arts. 3 Credits.

 THEA 201.
 Theatre Practicum.
 1 Credit.

 Participation in theatre pre-performance and performance capacities, both technical and acting, under faculty direction.
-Repeatable to 8 hours.
-Repeatable to 8 credits.
+Repeatable to 12 credits.
 F,S.

 An introduction to the unique style of performance techniques for musical theatre including voice and movement work, acting, and staging.
 Prerequisite: THEA 161.
 F, even years.